APTNER pass v2.0

 I first approached the problem by mapping the information architecture to understand the existing user flow, where I identified that there could be up to 29 different amenities within an apartment complex.
 I also found that these amenities share common tasks, which could be integrated into a unified experience.

-I identified the potential to template all 29 amenities into four reservation types, with all amenities aligning to one of these predefined reservation processes.
+I identified the potential to template all 29 amenities into four reservation types, with all amenities aligning to one of these predefined reservations processes.
+By templating all amenities into these four structured reservation types (room, seat, program, cafeteria), I established a consistent information architecture and reduced the number of user flows from 29 to four.

 USER RESEARCH